flare-foundation/attestation-client/docs/monitor/prometheus.md

 Attestation Suite monitoring utility, uses Prometheus and Grafana.
 This utility provides an easy and efficient way to monitor and track the progress of attestation suite tests.
 With Prometheus, your utility can collect and store metrics from different sources, while Grafana allows you to visualize this data in a variety of formats such as graphs, charts, and tables.

 The monitoring utility provides a comprehensive view of your Attestation Suite working status, allowing you to quickly identify any potential issues.
-By tracking metrics such as indexer histrory latency, block bottom times, node system usage you can quickly identify patterns and trends that may be impacting the performance of your system.
+By tracking metrics such as indexer history latency, block bottom times, node system usage you can quickly identify patterns and trends that may be impacting the performance of your system.
 This information can then be used to optimize your systems and ensure they are running efficiently.

 ---

 ## Installation notes

 - Grafana is running on local port 9100 (not default)
 - Prometheus is running on local port 9090 (default)
 - push gateway is running on local port 9091 (default)